2i2i/whitepaper/README.md

 - worst case placement for objective bids are finite and deterministic

-- seller is not forced to accept any subjective bid
+- the seller can use it's own subjective value function to value subjective bids

 ### Traditional markets as special cases